 Kalahari Water Park

 I recently had the opportunity to go with my family and try the new Kalahari Water Park and Resort in the Poconos.
-I was excited to do so because we’ve wanted to visit a place like this for some time, we just never got around to it.
+I was excited to do so because we’ve wanted to visit a Water Park in PA.
+We just never got around to it.
 Now, I’m saying, get around to it!
 We loved it!

 The Kalahari Resort is an African-themed resort that has a hotel, several restaurants, conference facilities, full arcade and the largest indoor water park in Pennsylvania.
 Prior to our visit, we poked around on their website, and let me tell you, pictures do not do it justice.
-Until you are there, seeing it all in person and getting a 360 view of the water park, it’s really hard to describe.
+Until you are there, seeing this Poconos Indoor Water Park in person and getting a 360 view, it’s really hard to describe.
 It was much more than I expected.

 Our room was ready early, so we put on our swimsuits and spent the afternoon at the water park.
 It is really amazing.
 I was most impressed with their huge variety of slide and play options for babies and toddlers.
 Typically when you hear “waterpark,” you think of older kids, so I was really surprised to see all that they had.
 If you have younger kids, there is plenty for them to do.
 Don’t think that you have to wait until they are older to visit.